Wildhoney/Snapshot.js/README.md

 snapshot.setCollection([{ id: 1 }, { id: 2 }, { id: 3 }], 'id');
 ```

-Since unique models will <strong>only</strong> ever be transmitted once, it's imperative that you keep a history of all models from the `snapshot/contentUpdated` event, and then to utilise those from the history when you come across a delta model.
+Since unique models will <strong>only</strong> ever be transmitted once, it's imperative that you keep a history of all models from the `snapshot/contentUpdated` event, and then to utilise those from your local cache when you come across a delta model.

-How would you go about detecting?

-Delta models are nothing more than the primary key of the model, which will help you lookup the model from your own history collection.
-Therefore to detect a delta model, simply use something like `isFinite` (or Underscore's `_.isNumber`) on the returned collection.
+Delta models are nothing more than the primary key of the model, which will help you lookup the model from your own collection cache.
+Therefore to detect a delta model, simply use something like `Number.isFinite` (or Underscore's `_.isNumber`) on the returned collection.

 ```javascript
 socket.on('snapshot/contentUpdated', function(data) {